NHSDigital/nhs-fhir-middy-error-handler/CONTRIBUTING.md

 - `Upgrade` - for a dependency upgrade.
 (Patch release)
 - `Chore` - for refactoring, adding tests, etc. (anything that isn't user-facing).
 (Patch release)

-Correct tagging is necessary for our automated versioning and release process.
+Correct tagging is necessary for our automated versioning and release process ([Release](./RELEASE.md)).

 ### Changelog